micpan0312/EmbedSys_Sunseeker/README.md

 ## Contents
 * doc/ for website content
 * software/ for code used in your project
-* data/ for data data used in your project
+* data/ for data used in your project